-- In the retail sector – to communicate with the customer in real-time and provide timely suggestions.
+- In the retail sector – communicate with the customer in real-time and provide timely suggestions.

 - In daily life – to send helpful reminders to people, in smart homes, etc.

-- Travel/transport – to send people useful notifications regarding the schedule of train/plane/bus, information about the change in time, current running status, etc. Some airlines are using beacons to effectively communicate with their traveling customers.
+- Travel/transport – to send people useful notifications regarding the schedule of trains/planes/buses, information about the change in time, current running status, etc. Some airlines are using beacons to effectively communicate with their travelling customers.

 - Concert venues – to send concert details, updates and news to the people who have already arrived.

-- Hotel industry – To identify when a person enters the room, use of beacons instead of room keys, to share details of upcoming programs in the hotel, etc.
+- Hotel industry – To identify when a person enters the room, use beacons instead of room keys, share details of upcoming programs in the hotel, etc.

 - Sports – to share updates with the fans in the stadium, regarding seat upgrades, game schedule, upcoming games, etc.